KabalMcBlade/Ion/README.md

 About how to use the dependencies please take a look to their own owner. (also for the mine!)

-## Example

-In the Demo folder you will find a demo project using ION Library

 # Build Status